-- 25.126.1 after the seconder has addressed the meeting or reserved their address until later in the debate (or after the mover has addressed the meeting if the seconder does not address the meeting.) the Chairperson must invite debate by calling on any Councillor who wishes to speak to the motion, - 25.226.2 if, after the mover has addressed the meeting, the Chairperson invites debate and no Councillor speaks to the motion, then the Chairperson must put the motion to the vote. - 25.326.3 subject to sub-Rule 26.526.525.5 and Rule 272726, a Councillor may only speak once on the motion.- - 25.426.4 a Councillor calling the attention of the Chairperson to a point of order is not regarded as speaking to the motion.
+- after the seconder has addressed the meeting (or after the mover has addressed the meeting if the seconder does not address the meeting,) the Chairperson must invite debate by calling on any Councillor who wishes to speak to the motion, and may provide an opportunity to alternate between those wishing to speak against the motion and those wishing to speak for the motion; and - 25.2 if, after the mover has addressed the meeting, the Chairperson invites debate and no Councillor speaks to the motion, then the Chairperson must put the motion to the vote. - 25.3 subject to sub-Rule 25.5 and Rule 26, a Councillor may only speak once on the motion.. - a Councillor calling the attention of the Chairperson to a point of order is not regarded as speaking to the motion.

-25.526.5 if a motion is amended in accordance with Rule 282827, a Councillor who spoke to the motion prior to the amendment being carried may be permitted by the Chairperson to speak to the motion a second time.
+25.5 if a motion is amended in accordance with Rule 27, a Councillor who spoke to the motion prior to the amendment being carried may be permitted by the Chairperson to speak to the motion a second time.

-26.27.
-Right Of Reply
+26. Right Of Reply

-- 26.127.1 The mover of a motion, including an amendment, has a right of reply to matters raised during debate. - 26.227.2 The mover of a motion must not introduce new material when exercising any right of reply. - 26.327.3 After the right of reply has been taken but subject to any Councillor exercising their right to ask any question concerning or arising out of the motion, the motion must immediately be put to the vote without any further discussion or debate.
+- 26.1 The mover of a motion, including an amendment, has a right of reply to matters raised during debate. - 26.2 The mover of a motion must not introduce new material when exercising any right of reply. - 26.3 After the right of reply has been taken but subject to any Councillor exercising their his or her right to ask any question concerning or arising out of the motion, the motion must immediately be put to the vote without any further discussion or debate.

-27.28.
-Moving An Amendment
+27. Moving An Amendment

-- 27.128.1 Subject to sub-Rule 28.228.227.2 a motion which has been moved and seconded may be amended by leaving out or adding words.
-Any added words must be relevant to the subject of the motion. - 27.228.2 A motion to confirm a previous resolution of Council cannot be amended. - 27.328.3 An amendment must not be directly opposite to the motion, or be substantially contrary to the motion. - 27.428.4 If a Councillor proposes an amendment and the mover and seconder of the motion both indicate their agreement with the amendment, the Chairperson may accept the amendment without debate or vote. - 27.528.5 If a Councillor proposes an amendment and either the mover or seconder of the motion indicate their opposition to the amendment, the procedure for moving the amendment must be as detailed in sub- Rules 252524 to 272726 of this Chapter as if the reference to the motion is a reference to the amendment.
+- 27.1 Subject to sub-Rule 27.2 a motion which has been moved and seconded may be amended by leaving out or adding words.
+Any added words must be relevant to the subject of the motion. - 27.2 A motion to confirm a previous resolution of Council cannot be amended. - 27.3 An amendment must not be directly opposite to the motion, or be substantially contrary to the motion. - 27.4 If a Councillor proposes an amendment and the mover and seconder of the motion both indicate their agreement with the amendment, the Chairperson may accept the amendment without debate or vote. - 27.5 If a Councillor proposes an amendment and either the mover or seconder of the motion indicate their opposition to the amendment, the procedure for moving the amendment must be as detailed in sub- Rules 24 to 26 of this Chapter as if the reference to the motion is a reference to the amendment.

-28.29.
-Who May Propose An Amendment
+28. Who May Propose An Amendment

-- 28.129.1 An amendment under sub-Rule 28.428.427.4 may be proposed or seconded by any Councillor. - 28.229.2 An amendment under sub-Rule 28.528.527.5 may be proposed or seconded by any Councillor, except the mover or seconder of the original motion. - 28.329.3 Any one Councillor cannot move more than two amendments in succession.
+- 28.1 An amendment under sub-Rule 27.4 may be proposed or seconded by any Councillor. - 28.2 An amendment under sub-Rule 27.5 may be proposed or seconded by any Councillor, except the mover or seconder of the original motion. - 28.3 Any one Councillor cannot move more than two amendments in succession.

-29.30.
-How Many Amendments May Be Proposed
+29. How Many Amendments May Be Proposed

-- 29.130.1 Any number of amendments may be proposed to a motion but only one amendment may be accepted by the Chairperson at any one time. - 29.230.2 No second or subsequent amendment, whether to the motion or an amendment of it, may be taken into consideration until the previous amendment has been dealt with.
+- 29.1 Any number of amendments may be proposed to a motion but only one amendment may be accepted by the Chairperson at any one time. - 29.2 No second or subsequent amendment, whether to the motion or an amendment of it, may be taken into consideration until the previous amendment has been dealt with.

-30-31.
-An Amendment Once Carried
+30. An Amendment Once Carried